skip to content

 [00:35:25.22] - Vijay Okay.

 [00:35:26.02] - Mikhail Yeah, yeah.
-So name search and some utility functions like you can get the status of the master node which retrieves your versions the broadcast wait for transition result, stuff like that and some utilities.
-Yeah, this is already can be used for making an applications.
-So it's working.
-It's cross compatible.
-It weights like two or three megabytes I believe.
-Let's see actually how far it reason Horizon.
-Yeah, it's three megabytes right now.
-But.
+So name search and some utility functions, like you can get the status of the masternode, which retrieves your versions, broadcast, wait-for-transition result, stuff like that, and some utilities.
+This can already be used for making applications.
+It's working, it's cross-compatible, it weighs like 2 or 3 megabytes, I believe.
+Let's see actually.
+Yeah, it's 3 megabytes right now.
 But yeah, we will try not to raise it even more.
-There are things.
-Yeah, there are things to optimize.
-For example, yesterday Matt Peterson showed me another GRPC library which should reduce it even less.
-Anyway.
-Yeah, it is already working and it is already.
-You can do it for acquiring and submitting the documents.
-Yeah, but so how does it work?
-So like with the.
-With the current.
-With the regular JS SDK you're just putting your seed phrase or private keys.
-Actually seed phrase.
-I Think you can only use seed phrase because.
-Yeah, yeah, but it's.
-With the current platform SDK you basically can sign your transactions with the private keys which is.
-Which is bound to your identities.
-For example, each identity have some set of public keys which you can use to create the transactions to sign the transactions in the network.
+There are things to optimize.
+For example, yesterday Matt Peterson showed me another gRPC library which should reduce it even less.
+Anyway, it is already working, and you can use it for querying and submitting documents.
+But how does it work?
+With the regular JS SDK you're just putting in your seed phrase or private keys.
+Actually, seed phrase.
+I think you can only use seed phrase.
+But with the current Platform SDK, you basically can sign your transactions with the private keys that are bound to your identities.
+For example, each identity has some set of public keys which you can use to create and sign transactions in the network.

 [00:37:26.10] - Mikhail Our SDK does not implement any wallet, so you don't have to provide a seed phrase to it.
-All you have to do is just provide a simple private key from your identity that can be shown for example in the dt.
-Right.
-When you're for example, things like this.
-Yeah, so yeah it is currently responsibility of the developers who are using this SDK to.
-To handle those private keys.
-So anyway, the user have to insert the private key inside the dev application and that's not really the best use case because yeah, we want to make it as transparent for a user and secure as possible.
-So like in the Ethereum we have metamask which allows you to send the transactions so you can see what you are signing.
-And you don't necessarily put private keys into the web applications.
-So what I did next basically I bootstrapped, I sketched platform extension.
-Platform extension.
-Yeah, it works like.
-It's kind of ugly right now.
-I know, I know but we will work on that and just was hardly working on the functionality and how to connect all things together.
-Yeah.
-So basically how it's working it's just like storage for your identity private keys.
+All you have to do is provide a simple private key from your identity that can be shown, for example, in DET.
+So yeah, it is currently the responsibility of the developers who are using this SDK to handle those private keys.
+So anyway, the user has to insert the private key inside the dev application, and that's not really the best use case because we want to make it as transparent for a user, and as secure, as possible.
+Like in Ethereum, we have MetaMask, which allows you to sign transactions so you can see what you are signing, and you don't necessarily put private keys into web applications.
+So what I did next, basically, I bootstrapped and sketched a Dash Platform extension.
+It works.
+It's kind of ugly right now, I know, but we will work on that.
+I was just working hard on the functionality and how to connect all things together.
+So basically how it's working, it's like storage for your identity private keys.

-[00:39:22.06] - Mikhail So you just put your private key inside the extension one time and then you can use it on every page.
-Every page you're visiting like you're visiting any depth application.
-It's just the SDK gets straight right available straight right away in the window object and developers can use it the same as MetaMask is working.
-So yeah, This is an example how to.
-How to use it.
-So basically with the sd, you get the SDK from the window, for example, you want to send message.
-Yeah you get the SDK from the window object, then you get all the parameters and then you do some stuff, create this transition and then you can invoke a signer which basically opens the approved transaction dialog.
-Yeah, so it's a small extension.
-So when you open that you can see like two buttons.
-Important register, register right now is grayed out, but I will implement it later.
-When you click import you can import the private key in hex or VIF format.
-So what we, what I wanted to do is to show you.
-So yeah, basically it requires you to to import your private key to create to get your private key, it's just supposed that you are registered your identity somewhere elsewhere for example in Dash Eva tool and then you can just import the private key.
+[00:39:22.06] - Mikhail So you just put your private key inside the extension one time, and then you can use it on every page.
+Every page you're visiting, like any Dash dApp application, the SDK gets available straight away on the window object, and developers can use it the same way MetaMask works.
+So yeah, this is an example of how to use it.
+Basically, with the SDK, you get the SDK from the window.
+For example, you want to send a message.
+You get the SDK from the window object, then you get all the parameters, and then you do some stuff, create this transition, and then you can invoke a signer, which basically opens the approve-transaction dialog.
+So it's a small extension.
+When you open that, you can see two buttons: Import and Register.
+Register right now is grayed out, but I will implement it later.
+When you click Import, you can import the private key in hex or WIF format.
+So what I wanted to show you is that it requires you to import your private key.
+It's supposed that you have registered your identity somewhere elsewhere, for example in Dash Evo Tool, and then you can just import the private key.

 [00:41:35.14] - Vijay Yeah.

-[00:41:49.17] - Rion Gull going to want to download Dash Evo tool like just normal users.
-Right?
-Normal users aren't going to want to do that.
-Right.
+[00:41:49.17] - Rion Gull Nobody's going to want to download Dash Evo Tool, like just normal users, right?
+Normal users aren't going to want to do that, right?

 [00:41:56.25] - Mikhail Yeah.
-Here is the mocks.
-Here's the mocks of my application that, that I sketched.
-So basically how it could work Right now the most complicated part is in asset lock transactions because you don't want to put your seed phrase in and any private keys.
-What you would like to do is to just to pay with your QR code through your Dash application or redirect you to the the any other applications like Dash Core Dash Electrum.
+Here are the mocks, the mocks of my application that I sketched.
+So basically how it could work: right now the most complicated part is asset lock transactions, because you don't want to put your seed phrase in, or any private keys.
+What you would like to do is just pay with your QR code through your Dash application, or redirect to any other applications like Dash Core or Dash Electrum.
 But it's currently not possible.
-So it's not possible.
-Right now we have an ability to.
-To pay by QR code by.
-By the link pay pay with Link.
-But it's only for regular payments.
-You can do specialized transactions.
-Right now you can do a set lock transaction.
-So yeah, for implementing a registration in in the extension in like industrialized way without relying on any any other so any other services or stuff like that.
-So yeah, we have to have some kind of way to create specialized transactions from our wallets.
-So to make this work the way I was thinking that we could do a centralized gateway which will help you registering your identity.
-Basically it takes care of creating an asset lock transactions which is providing you a collateral for registering your identity in the platform.
+Right now we have the ability to pay by QR code, by pay-with-link, but it's only for regular payments.
+You can't do specialized transactions right now.
+You can't do asset lock transactions.
+So for implementing registration in the extension in a decentralized way, without relying on any other services or stuff like that, we have to have some kind of way to create specialized transactions from our wallets.
+So to make this work, the way I was thinking we could do it is with a centralized gateway which will help you register your identity.
+Basically it takes care of creating an asset lock transaction, which provides the collateral for registering your identity on the platform.

-[00:43:48.29] - Mikhail But it don't exchange it don't share any private any your identity private keys.
-With this service, what it basically does, it shares a one time private key with this service which is basically allows you to send a regular Dash payment to some address and then it creates an asset lock transaction.
-Then it then you can use it as a collateral in the platform register identity transaction.
-So it's kinda not like decentralized but it's kind of way that we could make this work.
-Registering inside the extension.
+[00:43:48.29] - Mikhail But it doesn't share your identity private keys with this service.
+What it basically does is share a one-time private key with this service, which basically allows you to send a regular Dash payment to some address, and then it creates an asset lock transaction.
+Then you can use it as collateral in the platform register-identity transaction.
+So it's kind of not decentralized, but it's a kind of way that we could make this work, registering inside the extension.
 Yeah.
-Is it clear for your ren how it's working?
+Is it clear for you, Rion, how it's working?

-[00:44:40.21] - Rion Gull Yeah, I think a lot of users are used to the idea of either generating or importing even a phrase, a seed phrase.
-So that's the whole idea behind extensions is that you trust one extension and then after you've trusted one extension wallet, then you don't have to trust any of the applications because all of the wallet features are done in the extension and the applications are just asking to sign things or give, give the application permission to do various things without asking after that point.
+[00:44:40.21] - Rion Gull Yeah, I think a lot of users are used to the idea of either generating or importing even a seed phrase.
+So that's the whole idea behind extensions: you trust one extension, and then after you've trusted one extension wallet, you don't have to trust any of the applications because all of the wallet features are done in the extension, and the applications are just asking to sign things or give the application permission to do various things without asking after that point.
 So that is the experience that most people have with decentralized applications.
-So I'm personally not opposed to the idea of, you know, generating, generating or importing seed phrases into extensions.
-There are other ways to do this, things that I've talked with AJ about, for example, because extensions, even extensions are quite insecure when you, when you get down to the details of things.
-But you know, this is all about user experience.
+So I'm personally not opposed to the idea of generating or importing seed phrases into extensions.
+There are other ways to do this, things that I've talked with AJ about, for example, because even extensions are quite insecure when you get down to the details of things.
+But this is all about user experience.

 [00:45:58.04] - Mikhail Of course.
-Yeah, nobody wants what.
-Personally I don't like the idea of holding any like private keys or seed phrase either in the extension.
+Personally, I don't like the idea of holding any private keys or seed phrase either in the extension.
 I believe that should be delegated to the mobile app.

 [00:46:10.11] - Anthony Campolo Right.